 Fortunately, there's a cheat sheet called the comedogenic scale, which ranks oils and butters based on their propensity to clog skin pores.
 Since carrier oils and plant butters are the key ingredients in many cosmetic products, its very helpful to know what effect they are likely to have.

 The comedogenic scale is ranked by how likely it is that any specific ingredients, such as oils and butters used in cosmetic product formulation, will clog pores.
 Anyone who is susceptible to acne breakouts and blackheads should avoid highly comedogenic oils, as they are likely to cause recurring acne problems.
 However, people with drier skin might prefer a more emollient oil toward the middle of the scale.

 The scale uses a numbering system of 0 to 5.
 Here’s how the numbers rank on the scale:

-Non-comedogenic oils are oils that do not clog pores and have a comedogenic rating of 2 or less.
-And just about any oil with a rating of 5 pretty much guarantees that a person who is prone to acne breakouts will have one.
+Non-comedogenic ingredients are substances that do not clog pores and have a comedogenic rating of 2 or less.
+And just about any substance with a rating of 5 pretty much guarantees that a person who is prone to acne breakouts will have one.
 The comedogenic scale below looks at oils and butter in a particular.

 Factors that can lead to this variety of results may include things like skin type, illness, water intake, environmental factors, and other things that can influence the way the oils act on your skin.